-RANKING CRITERIA 1 Children who are looked after and those children who were previously looked after children. (see Note I) 2 Pupils who live in the catchment area (see Note II) 3 Children with siblings at the school.
+RANKING CRITERIA 1 Children who are looked after and those children who were previously looked after children. (see Note I) 2 Children who live in the Braunstone Town area of the County as outlined in the attached map as part of the shared catchment with Ravenhurst, Millfield and Fossebooke.
+3 Children of staff (i.e. people employed on a permanent contract in any capacity) at the school: a. where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or b. the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+4 Children with siblings at the school.
 A child who will have a brother or sister on roll at the school at the time either at the point of admission or when an application is made for the child to attend the school.
-This would apply both at the initial allocation of places and also when prioritising the waiting list. (see Note III) 4 Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
-(Professional documentation confirming the situation must be submitted with the application.) (see Note IV) 5 Children of staff (i.e. people employed on a permanent contract in any capacity) at the school: a. where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or b. the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
-6 Distance from school.
+This would apply both at the initial allocation of places and also when prioritising the waiting list. (see Note III) 5 Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
+(Professional documentation confirming the situation must be submitted with the application.) (see Note IV) 6 Distance from school.
 The place of residence is determined to be the address of the parent or carer with whom the child spends the majority of time as a child of a family during term-time. (see Note VI)